jfmengels/node-elm-review/documentation/tooling-integration.md

 - `type`: Equal to `"error"` when things are unexpected
 - `path`: The relative path to a file we could trace the problem to, or to a default one.
 This is in a lot of cases using a default value, because we are not able to pinpoint to a specific file.
 Also the default file might not exist, which may be the cause of the error.
 - `message`: The helpful description of the problem.
 This is meant for humans to read, but colors have been removed and it has been trimmed.
 You may wish to remove the line-breaks maybe?
 In the future, it may become an array like the `formatted` message for review errors.
-- `stack`: The original JavaScript runtime stacktrace.
+- `stack` (optional): The original JavaScript runtime stacktrace.
 Only sent if you run with `--debug`.

 ## Things that may help you